HwWobbe/WipHww/README.md

     - (c/sh)ould this be tried as a SqLite tech application that may become a fullStack app?
       - alternativel;y: LzB( Es Hw Lz ) may Clone, Fork, Morph and Spawn CurbSide
         - Aj could be a supplier if that influenc helps Es.
-- Tmo reset is imminent
+- Tmo reset for -09- done.

 ## 2024 Q2N = quickLinks & N(otes)
 - access via a Bot on CellH would be ideal.
 KeepH is a secondary choice.